jmzue109909RobertReed/terst/README.md

 Updated project documentation - update 9
-Updated dependencies to latest versions - update 18 Added new feature for better user experience - 880
+Updated dependencies to latest versions - update 18 Added new feature for better user experience - 880 Added new feature for better user experience - update 25